Phil-382453/Utility/README.md

    - Subfolder (Modules)         - Custom PowerShell modules required by the main app.
    - Subfolder (ScriptsTemplate) - files used when creating or adding new scripts.
    - Subfolder - for each script repository listed on the Ren Main tab.
 Output files are saved here.
-   * The cache files copied are a subfolder of the source files.
+   - The cache files copied are a subfolder of the source files.
+   - Source files not copied include a folder (script repo) called DevScripts that includes 44 working powershell scripts.

-Uninstall - Uninstall button on the main app window under settings...This will delete the wrapper local cache files.
+* Uninstall - Uninstall button on the main app window under settings...This will delete the wrapper local cache files.
+   You can also delete this local cache folder to uninstall the client files.

-Purpose of this tool
+* Purpose of this tool
    This tool was created to address the difficulties that come with an ever growing PowerShell Scripts repository.
    Benefits include the ability to manage thousands of scripts in hundreds of repositories.
    The only requirement for adding a new script is 3 lines of "comment-based help" at the script top.
 See Developers Note below.